Zoho Odoo Integration: Comparison, Workflows and Expert Tips

 Highly flexible and scalable

-More structured with limited customisation
+More structured with limited configuration

 Best for

-Businesses with advanced inventory needs
+Businesses with complex inventory or fulfilment requirements

 Why Should You Integrate Zoho and Odoo?